Rheometer: Basic concepts of shear rheometer

+Nowadays, there are device concepts that allow both working modes, the combined motor transducer mode and the separate motor transducer mode, by using two motors in one device.
+The use of only one motor enables measurements to be made in the combined motor transducer mode.
+Using both motors allows working in the separate motor transducer mode, where one motor is used to deform the sample while the other motor is used to record the torque acting in the sample.
+Furthermore, this concept allows for additional modes of operation, such as counter-rotating mode, where both motors can rotate or oscillate in opposite directions.
+This mode of operation is used, for example, to increase the maximum achievable shear rate range or for advanced rheooptical characterization of samples.

 Types of extensional rheometer

 The development of extensional rheometers has proceeded more slowly than shear rheometers, due to the challenges associated with generating a homogeneous extensional flow.
 Firstly, interactions of the test fluid or melt with solid interfaces will result in a component of shear flow, which will compromise the results.
 Secondly, the strain history of all the material elements must be controlled and known.
 Thirdly, the strain rates and strain levels must be high enough to stretch the polymeric chains beyond their normal radius of gyration, requiring instrumentation with a large range of deformation rates and a large travel distance.

 Commercially available extensional rheometers have been segregated according to their applicability to viscosity ranges.
 Materials with a viscosity range from approximately 0.01 to 1 Pa.s. (most polymer solutions) are best characterized with capillary breakup rheometers, opposed jet devices, or contraction flow systems.
 Materials with a viscosity range from approximately 1 to 1000 Pa.s. are used in filament stretching rheometers.
 Materials with a high viscosity >1000 Pa.s., such as polymer melts, are best characterized by constant-length devices.

 Extensional rheometry is commonly performed on materials that are subjected to a tensile deformation.
 This type of deformation can occur during processing, such as injection molding, fiber spinning, extrusion, blow-molding, and coating flows.
 It can also occur during use, such as decohesion of adhesives, pumping of hand soaps, and handling of liquid food products.

 A list of currently and previously marketed commercially available extensional rheometers is shown in the table below.